AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 Environment Variable Expansion
 ------------------------------

 Environment variable expansion is also supported when passed to rex functions.
-The syntaxes ``$FOO`` and ``${FOO}`` are supported, regardless of the syntax supported by the target shell.
+Both syntax ``$FOO`` and ``${FOO}`` are supported, regardless of the syntax supported by the target shell.

 Literal Strings